nimroddanielmaayan/the-wild-oasis/notes.md

   - The `Switch` component is used to render the first child `Route` or `Redirect` that matches the location

-  - `useNavigate` is a hook that returns a navigate function that can be used to navigate to a different route
+- `useNavigate` is a hook that's specific to `React Router`.
+It returns a navigate function that can be used to navigate to a different route

-- Storing state in the URL: Why would we want to store state in the URL and not in memory?
-Mostly because it makes the app more shareable and bookmarkable.
+- Storing state in the URL: Why would we want to store state inside the URL and not in memory?
+Mainly because it makes the app more shareable and bookmarkable.

-## React Router with Data Loading (version 6.4 and above)
+### Data Loading in React Router (version 6.4 and above)

-- (complete this...)
+- Since version 6.4, `React Router` added a new feature called `data loading`.
+  This allows us to load data before rendering a route - an approach called "render as you fetch" (rather than "fetch as you render").

+- `Data loading` is convienient because it allows us to load data before the component is rendered in a very straightforward way.
+Rather than rendering, loading data and then re-rendering, we can just render the component once

+- `Data loading` doesn't replace full remote state management libraries, because it can only fetch the remote data.
+It can't send data back to the server

+- In case of a project that has complex remote state management, it's recommended to use a full remote state management library like `React Query` for all remote fetching and sending. `React Router`'s `Data loading` is mainly for simple cases\projects

 ## Redux and Redux Toolkit